otherwise known as 8.1 nonillion. In scientific notation,

 From Oslo, Norway to Granada, Spain with Love ;) --Håvard Østby Largest page on the web, biggest page on the internet

-Worlds biggest webpage, longest web page and biggest web page
+Worlds biggest webpage, longest web page and biggest web page in the world

 Author John Malkov